Esri/jsapi-resources/TROUBLESHOOTING.md

 **Step 3 - Reproduce.** Try to reproduce the issue in a simple, focused stand-alone HTML/JavaScript app.
 This will help determine if the issue is related to the Maps SDK, or not.
 Sometimes, in the process of trying to reproduce the error you will solve the issue.

 **Step 4 – Create a sample.** Always try to provide a simple sample when posting your question to the Esri Community Site.
-There great online options for sharing samples including [codepen](https://codepen.io/), [github.com](https://github.com/), [codesandbox](https://codesandbox.io/) or [StackBlitz](https://stackblitz.com/) are great for providing reproducible examples.
+There are great online options for sharing samples including [codepen](https://codepen.io/), [github.com](https://github.com/), [codesandbox](https://codesandbox.io/) or [StackBlitz](https://stackblitz.com/).
 Code snippets often do not provide enough information about a project because they don’t include information on configuration, dependencies or coding patterns.
 Providing a working sample is essential to allow others to quickly reproduce your issue.
 Sometimes the process of creating the sample helps solve the problem.

 ## Understand the cause of an issue